Regardless of your area of medicine, one thing all physicians worry about is the possibility of a malpractice suit.

 On average, medical malpractice insurance costs $7,500 per year.

-Surgeons tend to pay between $30k and $50k per year.
+Surgeons tend to pay between $30k and $50k in annual premiums.
 Other medical professionals typically pay between $4k and $12k per year, depending on their specialty and area of expertise.

 Malpractice insurance costs work out to about 3.2% of most physicians’ incomes.